ianmnv/mypage.com/README.md

 # What's about this website?

-It's my web-resume where I write most of my knowledge of HTML, CSS & JS.
-You can find here a little about me and some of my repositories that I have created myself or with help of courses to reinforce my knowledge as well.
+It's a portafolio wrote in HTML, CSS & JS where I talk a little bit about me, who is Ian and some projects I have worked on.